Iris2679/iris2679/README.md

 - Structure file: .pdb or .gro file
 - Trajectory file: .xtc file

-# HOW TO USE python to generate tcl
+# How to Use Python to Generate TCL
-- make sure ot have JSON file to be saved in the same folder as python file
+- Make sure the JSON file is saved in the same folder as the Python script.
-- Open python file in VS Code, IntelliJ or notepad++
+- Open the Python file (py_to_tcl.py) in VS Code, IntelliJ, or Notepad++.
-- Change variables/and file directory in User parameters section in python file
+- Update the User Parameters section in the Python file with the correct file paths and variables.
--
+- Run the Python script.
+This will generate a TCL file.
+Example result: a2b3_example.tcl

 # HOW TO LOAD TCL in VMD
-1. Load .pdb/.gro file in VMD (file -> New Molecule -> filename)
+1. Load the structure file (.pdb or .gro file) in VMD: File -> New Molecule -> [filename]
-2. Load .xtc file on the structure file (file -> New Molecule -> filename)
+2. Load the trajectory file (.xtc) on top of the structure file: File -> New Molecule -> [filename]
-3. source /full/path/to/your/tcl/file
+3. Source the TCL file in VMD main: Plugin -> TK console -> source /full/path/to/your/tcl/file.tcl